 Q: What do you like most about your job?

 A: Being able to create something out of nothing.
-Taking that creation and smoothing it into
+Capturing the moment of inspiration.

 Q: What advice do you have for a customer looking to hire a provider like you?